 - Response paper to the keynote lecture “Educating for a Diverse Society in Post-Race America” by Prof. Paula Moya.
 56th Annual Conference of the German Association for American Studies (GAAS), Jena, June 4 – 7, 2009.

 - “Ethics and Aesthetics of Violence in African American Narrative Literature.”
-Summer Institute of the BAA on Race and Ethnicity, Munich, July 2008.
+Summer Institute of the Bavarian American Academy (BAA) on Race and Ethnicity, Munich, July 2008.

 - Introduction to Literary Studies

 - Textanalyse: American Literature